Citco Security Center

 - Citco will never request personal or private information from you in an email.

-- If you’re concerned that an email you’ve received from Citco might be fraudulent, or you want to confirm that the email originated from Citco, we will be more than happy to help you verify that it is legitimate.
-Contact your Citco representative or refer to the contact details in last section.
+- If you’re concerned that an email you’ve received from Citco might be fraudulent, or you want to confirm that the email originated from Citco, we will be more than happy to help you verify its legitimacy.
+Contact your Citco representative or refer to the contact details in the last section.

 There are also certain steps you can take to keep safe online.
 Kindly consider them carefully.

 Protect your computer, network and mobile devices

 By ensuring the security of your computer and mobile devices, you can reduce the risks of your personal information falling into wrong hands.
 As your first line of defense, here are things you can do to help prevent your computer, network and mobile devices from being hijacked.

 Regularly update your OS, anti-virus, anti-spyware and use spam filters

 Always make sure you run the current version of OS and patches, anti-virus and anti-spyware on your computer or mobile device.
 Using good spam filters also helps in blocking emails that may contain malwares.
 Malicious software, or also known as malware, can put you at risk for identity theft, including recording keystrokes and capturing personal information such as passwords and usernames.

 Most often, the default configuration on a home wireless network is not secure and configured with a low level of encryption.
 You should enable strong encryption and be sure to change your router’s default password.

 Generally, computers already have a firewall and it is automatically turned on.
 However, you may still want to check your firewall settings by referring to support pages for your computer’s operating system.